survivejs/webpack-book/manuscript/extending/02_plugins.md

     this.options = options;
   }
   apply(compiler) {
-    leanpub - start - delete console.log(compiler);
-    leanpub - end - delete leanpub - start - insert;
-    compiler.plugin("emit", (compilation, cb) => {
+    compiler.hooks.emit.tapSync("DemoPlugin", (compilation, cb) => {
       console.log(compilation);

       cb();
     });
-    leanpub - end - insert;
   }
 };
 ```

 W> Forgetting the callback and running the plugin makes webpack fail silently!

-Running the build should show more information than before because a compilation object contains whole dependency graph traversed by webpack.
-You have access to everything related to it here including entries, chunks, modules, assets, and more.
+Running the build should show more information than before because a compilation object contains the whole dependency graph traversed by webpack.
+You have access to everything related to it here, including entries, chunks, modules, assets, and more.

 T> Many of the available hooks expose compilation, but sometimes they reveal a more specific structure, and it takes a more particular study to understand those.

 T> Loaders have dirty access to `compiler` and `compilation` through underscore (`this._compiler`/`this._compilation`).

-## Writing Files Through Compilation
+## Writing files through compilation

 The `assets` object of compilation can be used for writing new files.
 You can also capture already created assets, manipulate them, and write them back.